cadojo/EducationalPkg.jl/README.md

 changes with a new _Educational_ package version, and users will receive the updates when they run `edu> update`!
 There are so many possibilities!

-Oh – sorry, was this the result of one too many herbal teas?
+Oh – sorry, was this the result of one too many ~~beers~~ herbal teas?
 Please disregard this section.

 ## Credits